 Numerals

 The numerals are listed in the appendix.
-Higher numbers are formed by combining elementary numerals as follows:
+Higher numbers are formed by combining the basic numerals:

 - 1 238 – mil du-cent tri-dek ok